Artist Statement

 Joy Muller-McCoola

-Sheep wool is a sustainable material.
+Sheep wool is a sustainable material and has been used in the ancient craft of wet felting for over 9,000 years.
 Sheared wool, soap and water, manually agitated, forms felt.
-The tactile practice of using wool to simultaneously create surface and 3-dimensional form is what draws me to this medium.
+The tactile, rhythmic practice of using wool to simultaneously create surface and 3-dimensional form is what draws me to this sustainable medium.
+Manipulating wool using only water and soap there is no intermediary tool in this transformation.
+Sourcing wool in both its raw form and washed combed forms are both extensions of my practice.

 Joy Muller-McCooola - Mtn Gallery